‘Love looks not with the eyes, but with the mind;

 With sweet musk-roses and with eglantine.’

-As a romantic, clearly to watch the play on the longest day of the year would be a dream, but for the day, I got to day dream as I read the love story of four lovers where the plot gets complicated.
+As a romantic, clearly to watch the play on the longest day of the year would be a dream, but for today, I got to day dream as I read the famous love story of four lovers where the plot gets complicated.

 The love of Lysander and Hermia, reminds me of the pursuit of love we all long for...
 ‘My heart is true as steel.’
 But even better still, it makes me think of the Lover of my Soul who continually pursues me.
 His love only chases me.